-Approval of a Personal Services Contract with Clackamas Service Center, Inc. for mobile and/ or site-based outreach and engagement services for Clackamas County residents experiencing homelessness and Assignment of the Contract to Clackamas County.
-Contract value is \$186,500 for 8 months.
-Funding through Metro Supportive Housing Services Funds.
+Approval of a Personal Services Contract with Providence Portland Medical Foundation for mobile and/or site-based outreach and engagement services and Assignment of the Contract to Clackamas County.
+The contract value is \$180,000.00 for 7 months.
+Funding is through Metro Supportive Housing Services Funds.

-No County General Funds are involved Purpose/Outcome To provide mobile and/or site-based outreach and engagement services for residents experiencing homelessness and to assign the contract to the new housing division of Clackamas County.
-Dollar Amount The total value for the contract over the contract term is \$186,500.00 and Fiscal Impact Funding Source Supportive Housing Services Program funding.
+Purpose/Outcome Provide outreach and engagement services for Clackamas County residents experiencing homelessness and an assignment of the contract to Clackamas County.
+Dollar Amount The total value for the contract over the contract term is \$180,000.00 and Fiscal Impact Funding Source Supportive Housing Services Program funding.
 No county general funds are involved.
-Duration Upon signature through June 30, 2023 Previous Board November 1, 2022 - Contract presented at Issues Action/Review Strategic Plan 1.
-This funding aligns with H3S's strategic priority to increase self- Alignment sufficiency for our clients.
-2. This funding aligns with the County's strategic priority to ensure safe, healthy, and secure communities.
-Counsel Review October 12, 2022 Procurement Review 1.
-Was the item processed through Procurement? yes \Box no $oxtimes$ 2.
-If no, provide brief explanation: This procurement process was conducted by HACC staff in partnership and approval from County Finance and the County Procurement office.
-The RFP was conducted with compliance of County and Local Contract Review Board rules and leadership oversight from Procurement.
-Contact Person Vahid Brown, Human Services Manager (971) 334-9870 Contract No. H3S 10825
+Duration Upon signature through June 30, 2023 Previous Board November 29, 2022 - Contract presented at Issues Action/Review Strategic Plan 1.
+This funding aligns with H3S's Strategic Business Plan goal to Alignment increase self-sufficiency for our clients.
+2. This funding aligns with the County's Performance Clackamas goal to ensure safe, healthy, and secure communities.
+Counsel Review October 26, 2022, Andrew Naylor Procurement 1.
+Was the item processed through Procurement? yes \Box no $oxtimes$ Review 2.
+If no, provide a brief explanation: This procurement process was conducted by HACC staff in partnership and approval from County Finance and the County Procurement office.
+The RFP was conducted in compliancewith County and Local Contract Review Board rules and leadership oversight from Procurement.
+Contact Person Vahid Brown, Human Services Manager (971) 334-9870 Contract No. H3S 10836